sagemath/sagewiki_to_gh-2022-10-10/days73.md

  * geodesics, balls, triangles, ...
 Needs computing Teichmueller maps, i.e. solving PDE

  * nice 3d plots to make animations of geodesic in Teichmueller space

+A nice animation of a Teichmueller geodesic embedded in R3 (four time punctured sphere): KASRA GIF PICTURE TO COME!!

 === visualize the translation structure induced by a not so nice differential ===